 Jouanah: A Hmong Cinderella by Jewell Reinhart Coburn, illustrated by Eddie Flotte

-The father in this Hmong folk tale changes Jouanah’s mother into a cow and then selfishly remarries another woman with a daughter her age.
+The father in this Hmong folktale changes Jouanah’s mother into a cow and then selfishly remarries another woman with a daughter her age.
 He’s easily manipulated by the evil stepmother who gets him and Jouanah to do all the chores from dawn to dusk.
-She learns of the silken thread the cow spins, and gets him to destroy it, and sacrifice the cow.
+She learns of the silken thread the cow spins and gets him to destroy it, and sacrifice the cow.
 Soon, the father dies as well.

 When the New Year arrives, Jouanah is too busy doing the cruel tasks her stepmother gives her to attend the village festivities.
 On the third day, she finds a beautiful outfit in her sewing basket and joins the celebration, catching the eye of the son of the village elder.
-Jouanah is not recognized by her stepfamily, but loses one shoe in her haste to get home before them.
+Jouanah is not recognized by her stepfamily but loses one shoe in her haste to get home before them.
 The ending is the same as all Cinderella stories but in this story, the stepmother and stepsister continue to live as they did, in misery. [fairy tale picture book, ages 6 and up]

 The Hemp and the Beeswax: A Hmong Folktale retold by Ia Moua Yang

-The Hmong Cinderella explains the significance of the Indigo batik cloth that is a textile tradition in Hmong culture.
+The Hmong Cinderella explains the significance of the Indigo batik cloth which is a textile tradition in Hmong culture.
 In this Hmong story which is detailed above in Jouanah, this story goes further and explains how the couple is united in the hemp cloth because it combines the hemp for cloth (husband), beeswax for the batik (first wife), and hummingbird (son) to eat the honey. [trilingual Hmong/Lao/English picture book, ages 4 and up]

 Lao Folk Tales for Kids